PrAbsInt/appendix/README.md

 # appendix
-Appendix of "Principles of Abstract Interpretation", P. Cousot, MIT Press, containing proofs and answers to exercises not included in the book
+Appendix of "Principles of Abstract Interpretation", P. Cousot, MIT Press, 2021, containing the proofs and the solutions of exercises not included in the book, as well as an Index of cited authors.